ruancastro/spotify-ELT-snowflake-dbt-streamlit/README.md

 - long-term data durability with cloud object storage backups

 ---

+> **Data Availability Note**
+> During the ingestion window, Brazilian artists were not returned by the Spotify API
+> on Nov 26–28, 2025.
+The pipeline executed successfully, but the source API returned
+> incomplete results for this market.
+>
+> The dataset intentionally preserves this behavior to reflect real-world data
+> availability and avoid artificial imputation.

 ## 📜 License
 This project is licensed under the **MIT License**.